 A truck driver may be at fault for your injuries and losses.
 The liable driver may have engaged in reckless or distracted behaviors, like speeding or sightseeing.
 Actions of these kinds can cause a lot of damage.
 The National Highway Traffic Safety Administration (NHTSA) reports that distracted driving claimed: “3,166 lives in 2017 alone.”

 - 300.5 of the Louisiana State Civil Code prohibits civilian use of reading, writing, or sending text-based communications while driving.
 A truck driver may have been distracted by his or her phone at the time of your accident.

 Weather conditions contribute to the percentage of truck accidents caused by cars on I-10 and could have contributed to your injuries as well.
 While you cannot pursue damages from Mother Nature, you can make sure that the truck driver and trucking company made sure to prepare the truck for inclement weather and practiced safe driving habits.
 For instance, if the truck driver was not using snow tires or speeding in the rain, these facts may bolster your claim for damages.

 A Lawyer May Be Able to Help You with Your Car-Truck Accident Case

-A lawyer may be able to help you by:
+Your truck accident attorneys in Lafayette may be able to help you by: